U.S. Gets A “D” For Preterm Birth Rate

 As in 2008, no state earned an “A,” and only Vermont received a “B.” The grades were determined by comparing preterm birth rates to the national Healthy People 2010 preterm birth objective, which is 7.6 percent of all live births.
 The U.S. preliminary preterm birth rate was 12.7 percent in 2007.

 “Although we don’t yet understand all the factors that contribute to premature birth, we do know some interventions that can help prevent it, and we must consistently make use of all of these,” said Dr. Jennifer L. Howse, President of the March of Dimes.
 She cited smoking cessation programs; health care before and during pregnancy; progesterone supplementation; and improved adherence to professional guidelines on fertility treatment and early Cesarean-sections and inductions.

 According to the March of Dimes, quality improvement programs also are key to lowering preterm birth rates.
-For example, the Intermountain Health Program in Utah reduced its elective C-sections to less than 5 percent from more than 30 percent.
+For example, the Intermountain Healthcare in Utah reduced its elective inductions before 39 weeks to about 2 percent from about 30 percent.
 At Geisinger Health System in Pennsylvania, pregnant women are screened for chronic conditions and risks factors that can be treated proactively to lower the risk of preterm birth.